bioinfo-pf-curie/geniac/utils/docs/install.rst

 Install and test with different profiles
 ----------------------------------------

-In order to make the deployement and testing of the pipeline easier, several custom targets are provided such that you only need twhen you type one of the following command, the pipeline is insta
+In order to make the deployment and testing of the pipeline easier, several custom targets are provided such that you only need to type one of the following command to install the pipeline: